Acupuncture for Back Pain

 Seriously, how do needles help fix my back?

 As stated earlier, there is a mysteriously large disconnect between structure problems seen in the spine and the amount of pain that is felt.
-We’ve already mentioned that common sources of back pain include degeneration of the spine, muscle spasms, irritation of nerves around local damage, and even emotional disturbances such as depression.
+We’ve already mentioned that common sources of high, mid, and low back pain include degeneration of the spine, muscle spasms, irritation of nerves around local damage, and even emotional disturbances such as depression.
 Acupuncture has been found to be effective in stimulating circulation, decrease muscle spasms, reduce pain through stimulating B-endorphin release (4), and reducing stress.
-The beauty with acupuncture is that the risks and side-effects of treatment are nearly non-existent.
+The beauty with acupuncture is that the risks and side effects of treatment are nearly non-existent.

 No one specific healing modality is perfect for all types of back pain, but many people have found relief with acupuncture.
 It is a safe, powerful, and relatively inexpensive option to drugs and/or surgery.
-So, before you resign yourself to a lifetime of pain, discomfort, drugs, degenerative treatments like cortisone, or risky surgery, give traditional chinese acupuncture a try.
-You’ll be surprised how something so simple can help such a complex problem.
+So, before you resign yourself to a lifetime of pain, discomfort, drugs, degenerative treatments like cortisone, or risky surgery, give traditional Chinese acupuncture a try.
+You’ll be surprised how something so simple can help a complex problem like upper, mid, and low back pain.

 (1) Adams, Michael A., Biomechanics of Back Pain, Acupuncture In Medicine 2004;22